Want the perfect workout program?

 Most people do perfectly fine with a 5 day workout “bro split” because the workouts are so focused on one area of your body and there's plenty of recovery, so its hard to overtrain.

 If you are a beginner, 5 days a week may be unnecessary.
 Your body as a whole may need more time to recover.
 It’s not even about your muscles, because you are training specific muscle groups each day with a bro split.
 It’s about your nervous system.
 As a complete beginner, a workout with 16-20+ sets per muscle group can be too taxing, especially if you still haven’t dialed in on good nutritional practices or aren't getting enough sleep.
 This could be a recipe for failure or some serious DOMS.
-So, we recommend most beginners to go for a 3 day split or 4 day split that trains 2-3 different muscle groups per workout with 6-10 sets each muscle group.
+So, I recommend most beginners to go for a 3 day split or 4 day split that trains 2-3 different muscle groups per workout with 6-10 sets each muscle group.
 As you become more experienced and in better shape, you can gradually increase your training volume and eventually do a 5 day split.

 If you decide to go for a 5 day split and you are feeling fatigued after a couple weeks, place a rest day in-between every 2 workout sessions.
 It’s fine if you complete your split routine in 8 or 9 days rather than 7.
 Recovery is vital.